 Researchers at the Tevatron saw an excess of events produced in the proton-antiproton collisions, which could have been caused by a Higgs with a mass between 117 and 131 GeV.
 This result has a statistical significance of 2.6 sigma, meaning that there is a 0.5% probability that the result is due to chance.

 The Tevatron is most sensitive to particles produced by the Higgs decaying into bottom and antibottom quarks, states Dmitri Denisov.
-These results are complimentary to the ones produced by the LHC, which is sensitive to other decay modes, including the production of two photons.
+These results are complementary to the ones produced by the LHC, which is sensitive to other decay modes, including the production of two photons.

 The Higgs boson was predicted as a physical manifestation of the Higgs field in 1964 to explain why some particles have mass while others, like photons, are massless.
 Supersymmetry, the extension of the standard model, can include several different Higgs particles, including one that looks similar to the standard-model Higgs.